Oracle Database Encryption Options on Amazon RDS

-The AWS Key Management Service (AWS KMS) makes it easy for you to create and control the keys used to encrypt your data.
-AWS KMS is integrated with other AWS services, including Amazon Elastic Block Store (Amazon EBS), Amazon Simple Storage Service (Amazon S3), Amazon Redshift, Amazon Elastic Transcoder, Amazon WorkMail, and Amazon Relational Database Service (Amazon RDS), to make it simple to encrypt your data with encryption keys that you manage.
+AWS Key Management Service (AWS KMS) makes it easy to create and control the keys used to encrypt your data.
+AWS KMS is integrated with other AWS services, including Amazon Elastic Block Store (Amazon EBS), Amazon Simple Storage Service (Amazon S3), Amazon Redshift, Amazon Elastic Transcoder, Amazon WorkMail, and Amazon RDS, to make it simple to encrypt your data with encryption keys that you manage.

 AWS KMS is the default option used to perform encryption in Amazon RDS for Oracle databases.
-While creating an Oracle 11g Enterprise Edition Database instance, you can optionally choose encryption.
+While creating an RDS Oracle Enterprise Edition Database instance, you can optionally choose encryption.